gladstone28/KGUC-Calendar-Of-Events/README.md

-After receiving back calendar fron Board through Miss Johnson modifications were made by me and sent to the PC otday 14 Feb 2026
+After getting back the calendar from the Board through Miss Johnson -modifications were made by me and sent to the PC on 14 Feb 2026.
+Planning committee Meeting held today discussed and added changes suggested by Sister Annisea Bremmer-Reid